dcecile/bitfontmake/rasterspec.md

 glyph is used.)

-The rest of the 1-pixel border surrounding the bit data (not containing the Unicode code point) must be set to red value 255.
+The rest of the 1-pixel border surrounding the bit data (not containing the Unicode code point) must be set to red value 255 or alpha value 0.

 Inside the 1-pixel border is the bit data for the glyph.
-Each pixel must be either red value zero or red value 255.
+Each pixel must be either red value zero or red value 255 / alpha value 0.
 The layout of red-value zero pixels matches the exact location of where the glyph will be filled when rendered by the font.

 ## Example glyph